bitburner-official/bitburner-src/markdown/bitburner.server.httpportopen.md

 ## Server.httpPortOpen property

-Flag indicating whether HTTP Port is open
+Whether or not the HTTP Port is open

 **Signature:**